-Since researchers linked cranberries to healing urinary tract infections in the early 1990s, the bright red bog berry has claimed a variety of remarkable healing properties, especially for women.
+This bright red bog berry has claimed a variety of remarkable healing properties, especially for women (researchers linked cranberries to healing urinary tract infections in the early 1990s).
 Because cranberries don’t grow in the subtropical climate of southeast Asia, I didn’t discover them until I moved to the United States.
-I like their tart flavor, and I eat them raw (in cranberry-orange relish), cooked (see my Cranberry Compote recipe in my cookbook FoodTrients: Age-defying Recipes for a Sustainable Body), or dried (they make a great snack!).
+I like their tart flavor, and I eat them raw (in cranberry-orange relish), cooked or dried (they make a great snack!).

 Cranberries are also a good source of lutein, which has been shown to help prevent macular degeneration, and quercitin, which supports the immune system and reduces inflammation inside the arteries.
 They’re even high in vitamin C, which helps the body to resist infection, prevent cataracts, and aid in tissue regeneration.
 Cranberries also contain fiber, vitamin B6, vitamin K, manganese, and a bit of resveratrol—that heart-friendly nutrient found in red wine, which protects the heart, fights cancer cells, and improves blood flow in the brain.
 No wonder I’m amazed by the berry’s dietary benefits!

 Because cranberries are harvested in September and October and last through December, my Cranberry Compote recipe, which calls for fresh cranberries, is perfect for the holiday season.
-Serve it on your Thanksgiving table or brighten your Christmas meal with its deep, rich color.
-Either way, the holidays are a perfect time for appreciating cranberries’ health-giving benefits.
+Serve it on your table to brighten your Christmas meal with its deep, rich color.
+The holidays are a perfect time for appreciating cranberries’ health-giving benefits.